aktasumitt/Transformer_Model_From_Scratch/README.md

 ## Usage:
 - You can train the model by setting "TRAIN" to "True" in config file and your checkpoint will save in "config.CALLBACKS_PATH"
-- Tensorboard files will created into "runs" folder during training time.
+- Tensorboard files will created into "Tensorboard" folder during training time.
-- Then you can generate the translate sentences by setting the "LOAD_CALLBACKS" and "TEST" values to "True" in the config file.
+- Then you can generate the translate sentences by setting the "LOAD_CHECKPOINT" and "TEST" values to "True" in the config file.